llvm/llvm-zorg/lnt/docs/tests.rst

 The ``nt`` test requires that the LLVM test-suite repository, a working LLVM compiler, and a LLVM source and build tree are available.
-Currently, the LLVM build tree is expected to have been built-in the Release configuration.
+Currently, the LLVM build tree is expected to have been built-in the Release+Asserts configuration.
 Unlike the prior ``NewNightlyTest.pl``, the ``nt`` tool does not checkout or build any thing, it is expected that users manage their own LLVM source and build trees.
 Ideally, each of the components should be based on the same LLVM revision (except perhaps the LLVM test-suite), but this is not required.